lyokha/nginx-log-plugin/README.md

 *R*-counterparts `logStderrR`, `logEmergR`, `logAlertR`, `logCritR`, `logErrR`, `logWarnR`, `logNoticeR`, `logInfoR`, and `logDebugR` write to the specific for the current location error log.
-The *R* directives require the request context, and therefore they are heavier in use and speed than the *simple* directives and should be avoided when Nginx logs all messages into a single destination.
+The *R* directives require the request context, and therefore they are heavier in use and speed than the *simple* directives.

 Haskell functions of the same names as the logging directives can be used in custom Haskell handlers.